jiujitsuboy/poweflex_backend/README.md

 The simplest way to run this API, is using [docker-compose](/docker-compose.yaml).
 This will spawn the following containers:

 * mssql: A Microsoft Sql Server DB which is used to persist all the factory, sprockets and production data.

+* mssql-tools: A script that create the DB powerflex on the Sql Server Instance.

 * api: This is the Rest API which will be exposed on port 5000.